plotly/plotly.py/doc/python/v6-changes.md

 ### Transforms

 Transforms, which were deprecated in Plotly.py v5, have been removed.
-You can achieve similar functionality by preprocessing the data with a DataFrame library.
+You can achieve similar functionality by preprocessing the data with a dataframe library.

 For example, a transform to filter the data: